A balanced diet and an active lifestyle can help all kids maintain a healthy weight.

 and their blood sugar levels are better controlled.
 They also may be less likely to

-from diabetes, like heart disease.
+develop complications from diabetes, like heart disease.

-Doctors use body
+Doctors use body mass

-mass index (BMI) to determine if a person's weight is healthy.
+index (BMI) to determine if a person's weight is healthy.
 If your doctor

 recommends that your child lose weight to control diabetes, a weight management plan